 - Creating writing or signature spaces in forms

-- Organizing notes or worksheets
+- Organising notes or worksheets

 - Improving document flow and readability